 You can also click on the calendar at the time you wish to schedule your Event and the Event generator will automatically fill in the date and time for you accordingly.

 Give your Event a title and select the date and time you wish the event to start (if they’re not already populated).
 Select a duration for your Event.
 Choose a Playlist with which you’d like populate the Event, and whether or not you’d like to have a Strict or Flexible Event type.
 Strict Event types will start at the exact specified Event start time.
-They might cut off a track in the middle if the Event duration has been reached.
 Flexible Event types will delay their starts until the previous track has finished.

 When you are satisfied with your Event, click the “Save Changes” button.